 - Serve garnished with parsley if you have it.

-– For a Italian flavored sauté: add 1 clove minced garlic and 1 tsp. dried basil (or 1 Tb. chopped fresh) at the same time as the red pepper.
+- For an Italian flavored sauté: add 1 clove minced garlic and 1 teaspoon dried basil (or 1 Tb. chopped fresh) at the same time as the red pepper.

-– For a Tex-Mex flavored saute: add 2 tsp. chili powder and 1/2 tsp. cumin at same time as red pepper.
+- For a Tex-Mex flavored sauté: add 2 tsp. chili powder and 1/2 teaspoon cumin at same time as red pepper.
 Add more cayenne for spice, as desired.

 This is linked to Real Food Roundup.